Gyanvhi16/Blinkit-Sales-Insights/README.md

 ### **Key Performance Indicators (KPIs)**
-The dashboard focuses on the following primary KPIs:
+The dashboard highlights the following critical KPIs to provide a clear view of Blinkit's performance metrics:

 1. **Total Sales**: The total revenue generated from all items sold, amounting to **$1.20M**.
 2. **Average Sales**: The average revenue per sale, calculated at **$141**.